 The Benefits of Premium Membership

 At Valuentum (val∙u∙n∙tum) [val-yoo-en-tuh-m], we strive to stand out from the crowd.
-Most investment research firms fall into a few camps, whether it be value, growth, income, momentum, chartist or some variant of the aforementioned.
+Most investment research publishers fall into a few camps, whether it be value, growth, income, momentum, chartist or some variant of the aforementioned.
 We think each in its own right holds merit, but the combination of these approaches is even more powerful.
 After all, stock price movements aren’t just driven by investors of the value or growth variety, but by all market participants.
 Therefore, we look at stocks from a variety of investment perspectives in order to better understand and capitalize on opportunities.
-We want to arm our clients and subscribers with relevant information to make the best decision possible.
+We want to provide our clients and subscribers with relevant information to make the best decision possible.

-Though the breadth of our analysis is unmatched by any other independent investment research provider, the core of our process centers on in-depth discounted cash flow analysis and the concept of a margin of safety (invented by Benjamin Graham and embraced by Warren Buffett and Valuentum).
-In our equity reports, we offer a fair value estimate for each company and assess the attractiveness of the firm's valuation based on its respective margin of safety.
+Though the breadth of our analysis is large, the core of our process centers on in-depth discounted cash flow analysis and the concept of a margin of safety (invented by Benjamin Graham and embraced by Warren Buffett and Valuentum).
+In our 16-page stock reports, we offer a fair value estimate for each company and assess the attractiveness of the firm's valuation based on its respective margin of safety.
 We also provide a relative valuation assessment in the context of the firm’s industry and peers.
-A cross section of our ValueCreation and ValueRisk ratings provides a financial assessment of a company’s business quality and competitive advantages, while our ValueTrend rating offers insight into the trajectory of a firm’s economic profit creation (ROIC versus WACC).
+A cross section of our ValueCreation and ValueRisk ratings provides a financial assessment of a company’s business quality and competitive advantages, while our ValueTrend and Economic Castle ratings offer insight into the trajectory of a firm’s economic profit creation (ROIC versus WACC).

-As part of your upgraded subscription to Valuentum, you will receive in your inbox on the 15th of each month our monthly Best Ideas Newsletter (pdf), which reveals our best picks and pans constructed in a portfolio.
-This portfolio of best ideas may contain long positions as well as put and call options, strategies easily executed in your own online trading account.
+As part of your subscription to Valuentum, you will receive in your inbox on the 15th of each month our monthly Best Ideas Newsletter (in pdf format), which reveals our best ideas for capital appreciation potential constructed in a portfolio.
+This portfolio of best ideas may contain long positions as well as put and call options.

-We update the portfolio at least monthly (additions/removals and performance), write commentary associated with the names in the portfolio and on stocks in the news, and notify you immediately via email if our thoughts or opinions have changed on any company or position.
-We send you transaction alert emails, so you don't miss a beat.
+In the Best Ideas Newsletter, we write commentary associated with the companies in the portfolio and on stocks in the news, and notify you immediately via email if our thoughts or opinions have changed on any company or position.
+We send you notification emails, so you don't miss a beat.

-Consistent with our investment methodology, the Valuentum Buying Index, the best ideas in the simulated Best Ideas Newsletter portfolio may span investing disciplines, market capitalizations and asset classes in order to maximize the return while minimizing the risk of the portfolio.
+Consistent with our investment methodology, the Valuentum Buying Index, the best ideas in the simulated Best Ideas Newsletter portfolio may span investing disciplines, market capitalizations and asset classes.
+Very few newsletters combine the discounted cash-flow process with technical/momentum indicators, while embracing transparency.